Polyhedral Horofunction Compactification as a Polyhedral Ball: Introduction

+Both authors would like to express their gratitude to the referees of the previous version of this paper and to Pat Boland for their careful reading and constructive suggestions.
 The first author acknowledges support from NSF grants DMS 1107452, 1107263, 1107367 GEometric structures And Representation varieties (the GEAR Network) and partial support from Simons Fellowship (grant \#305526) and the Simons grant \#353785.
 The second author was supported by the European Research Council under ERC-consolidator grant 614733.